AlbMej/albmej.github.io/README.md

 # albmej.github.io_v2

-2nd iteration of my personal website
+The 2nd iteration of my personal website to practice some frontend using React + JavaScript

+Nice web app to view quick changes: https://reactplayground.vercel.app/

 ## Install from scratch

 WSL2 Installation Guide

 We install the latest LTS (Long Term Support) versions of nvm, node, & npm as of 09/2025:
 - Node.js: v22.19.0 (JavaScript runtime)